 *For three- or four-credit courses.
 For two-credit hour courses, at least one-half of the course grade should be based on Flag content.

-The purpose of the Cultural Diversity in the United States Flag is for students to explore in depth the beliefs and practices of an underrepresented group or groups subject to persistent marginalization.
-In learning about these groups in relation to broader social contexts, students will engage in an active process of critical reflection.
-In order to highlight experiences of underrepresented groups, courses carrying the Cultural Diversity Flag should, whenever possible, include texts (broadly construed) created by members of those cultural groups.
+The purpose of the Cultural Diversity in the United States Flag is for students to explore in-depth the shared practices and beliefs of one or more underrepresented groups subject to persistent marginalization.
+In addition to learning about these diverse groups in relation to their specific contexts, students should engage in an active process of critical reflection.
+In order to highlight experiences of underrepresented cultural groups or marginalized groups, courses carrying the Cultural Diversity Flag should, whenever possible, include texts (broadly construed) created by members of those cultural groups.
 Courses should not focus on broad or systemic issues at the expense of a focus on the specific experiences of group members.

 Courses carrying the Cultural Diversity Flag typically focus on the histories, traditions, or practices of one or more underrepresented or marginalized U.S. communities; however, the size of a group alone is not sufficient to qualify for the designation.
 Rather, disparities in the socio-political power of a cultural group relative to the status quo are key to this determination and must be part of what students learn about in the course.

 Courses may be structured in different ways to provide a substantive exploration, but must include at least one of the following:

 - a sustained focus on and critical engagement with one or more underrepresented or marginalized groups in the US;

 - a coherent examination of a particular issue, theme, or phenomenon within the context of two or more diverse communities in the US.

 Broader underrepresented or marginalized groups such as women in the United States or the American Deaf Community could be considered appropriate for the Cultural Diversity Flag if the course gives substantial consideration to diverse cultural perspectives within those groups.